 While it doesn't hurt to look at the many websites with dealer satisfaction indexes or consumer ratings, you have to be careful here, too.
 Fictional postings (good and bad) are not unheard of, and in fact, there's a whole industry centered around "reputation management"!

 This is usually the most expensive option.
 New car dealers make a large portion of their profits from used vehicle sales.
 And with intense and unprecedented competition in the new vehicle sector depressing margins ever further, their determination to wring as much profit as possible out of used cars, vans and trucks is all that much stronger.

 On the other hand, new car dealers have large selections, especially of the make they sell.
 Often, dealers get first shot at the best cars being auctioned by the manufacturers they represent.
 These may be one-owner "off-lease" vehicles or returns from rental firms or from other fleet sales.

 Independent Used Car Dealers

-Of course, there are downsides: First, one of the things low overhead means is that they usually do not have service or repair facilities or expertise in a particular make or model.
+Of course, there are downsides: First, low overhead means they usually do not have service or repair facilities or expertise in a particular make or model.
 You may be relying on a service department that does not know your vehicle particularly well.
 There are exceptions, of course.

 You may want to consider the used car dealer that specializes in one or two specific makes.
 Since they limit their service to one or a few makes, often they have developed a thorough understanding and expertise of the models they sell.
-Indeed, most have a background at a franchised dealer.
+Indeed, most have a backgrounds

 We recommend buying from used car dealers who have been established in your community for at least a few years, preferably at the same location.
 Ask for references.
 Be extra careful of transient operators and "Buy Here, Pay Here" or "Tote-the-Note" lots that offer second-rate vehicles and onerous credit terms, usually to people with poor credit histories.